seanfisk/mastering-eos/manual/remote_access/windows.rst

 The first step we will take is to create a saved session for our EOS connection configuration.
 This will save time for future logins.

 Open PuTTY and enter your username and the hostname of the EOS machine into the :guilabel:`Host Name` field.
-This will take the form *user@host*, for example, :samp:`doej@eos{XX}.cis.gvsu.edu`, where :samp:`XX` is the number of the chosen machine.
+This has the form *user@host*, for example, :samp:`smithj@eos{XX}.cis.gvsu.edu`, where :samp:`XX` is the number of the chosen machine.

 In the field under :guilabel:`Saved Sessions`, type :samp:`EOS` (this name is not strictly required, but is assumed in the next section).
 Click :guilabel:`Save`.